Skip to content

 I'm a big fan of preparing for meetings beforehand.
 I detest turning up to an event, virtual or otherwise, and having no idea what's going to be discussed or feeling like I can't give someone the answers they need in real-time.

-That's why I love adding detailed agendas into Google Calendar, with an overview of topics and questions that need to be addressed.
+That's why I love adding detailed agendas in Google Calendar, with an overview of topics and questions that need to be addressed.

 You can even get your AI tool (like OpenAI or ChatGPT) to draft different agendas and descriptions based on certain keywords.
 If, for example, you're having a 1:1 with your manager, you can instruct your AI tool to create an agenda specific to that.
 Or, if it's a team meeting about a project, it can create a more detailed agenda with your project's topics.

-That way, anyone can click into a Google Calendar event and have a solid idea of what each meeting's about.
+That way, anyone can click into a Google Calendar event and have a solid idea of what each meeting is about.

 What about when a meeting concludes?
 Usually, we're left with a slew of action items to tackle.
 But instead of trying to remember to jot down these tasks in Notion post-meeting, you can get AI to do the work for you.